What is a Personal Injury Claim?

 There is no such thing as an “average” settlement.
 The damages in your specific case will vary significantly from the damages for anyone else’s injury case.
 You may be entitled to medical expenses, pain, and suffering, lost wages (current and future), emotional trauma, and/or punitive damages.
 There can also be awards for punitive damages if you can prove the defendant acted maliciously or intentionally.
 The extent of your injuries and whether you will be able to return to work relatively soon—or ever—will factor into your injury settlement.
 Lifelong pain and suffering and/or emotional trauma will also be a factor in your settlement amount.

-What are the Most Common Injuries Associated with a Personal Injury Claim?
+What are the Most Common Personal Injury Claims?

 If you’ve been injured in an auto accident or any other type of accident caused by the negligence of another person or entity, you have a right to file a personal injury claim to recover your damages.
 The most common types of injuries associated with car accidents include: